 Sometimes, a private email exchange between you and one or more other people is the way to go, if you have their email address.

 Note: As a general rule, if someone has posted their email address on documents about the technology you're documenting, has given you their email address personally, or generally has a well-known email address, email is an acceptable "first contact" approach.
-If you have to dig for it, you probably should try to get permission in IRC or a mailing list first, unless you've exhausted all other attempts at getting in touch.
+If you have to dig for it, you probably should try to get permission Discourse or a mailing list first, unless you've exhausted all other attempts at getting in touch.

 We have several useful tools that provide information about the status of documentation content.